tailscale/setec/docs/api.md

 Calls to the API must include a header `Sec-X-Tailscale-No-Browsers: setec`.
 This prevents browser scripts from initiating calls to the service.

 ## HTTP Status

 - Invalid request parameters report 400 Invalid request.
 - Access permission errors report 403 Forbidden.
 - Requests for unknown values report 404 Not found.
 - All other errors report 500 Internal server error.

+## Permissions

+The service defines named _actions_ that are subject to access control:

+- `get`: Denotes permission to fetch the contents of a secret.                                                                             |
+- `info`: Denotes permission to read the metadata for a secret, including available and active version numbers, but not the secret values

+- `put`: Denotes permission to put a new value of a secret.

+- `activate`: Denotes permission to set one one of of the available versions of a secret as the active one.

+- `delete`: Denotes permission to delete secret versions, either individually or entirely.

 ## Methods